kamrann/cpp-modules-analyser-vscode/README.md

 ### C++ Preprocessor
 The preprocessor implementation is very minimal.
 In particular:
-- Basic `#if`-family conditionals are supported, along with using predefined program wide macro definitions and a minimal set of operators in the condition expressions.
+- `#ifdef`, `#ifndef` conditionals are supported with predefined program wide macro definitions.
+- No support for macros defined in the source code via `#define`.
+- No support for constant expressions within `#if` (including `#if defined`).
 - No support for function-like macros.
-- No support for macros defined in the source code via `#define`.
 - `#includes` are not processed, so any `import`s in headers will be missed.
+The intention is that the above unsupported elements should all parse, but the blocks will not be evaluated.

 Improved preprocessor support will be an ongoing task.

 ### Missing diagnostics